-For the growth of lane trees, separate spray drift percentages are used based on research by PRI, A distinction is made between the growth of "spillen" (spindles; closely spaced trees) and "opzetters" (transplanted trees; widely spaced trees) because of the differences in tree shape, and the resulting differences in spray drift emission.
+For the growth of lane trees, separate spray drift percentages are used based on research by WPR.
+A distinction is made between the growth of "spillen" (spindles; closely spaced trees) and "opzetters" (transplanted trees; widely spaced trees) because of the differences in tree shape, and the resulting differences in spray drift emission.
 Spindles form dense rows (plant distance 30 cm), whilst transplanted trees are planted further apart (1 m plant distance), are taller, and often have bare lower trunk.

-Based on the available PRI data set including spray drift reducing techniques5, spray drift deposition values are presented in Table 3.
+Based on the available data set including spray drift reducing techniques4, spray drift deposition values are presented in Table 3.
 These values are valid for fungicide and insecticide treatments (sideways and upwards).
-Again, as for fruit trees, combinations of crop-free zones and techniques that are not in accordance with the policy aims of the Activity Decree and are not certified by the TCT (Technische Commissie Techniekbeoordeling) are indicated with a grey shading.